Estate Planning in Reading & Henley

 There are two types of lasting powers of attorney:

-An LPA allows you to appoint individuals who you trust, who can assist with your property and financial affairs and health and welfare decisions if you are ever in the position of not being able to give your own instructions.
+An LPA allows you to appoint individuals who you trust to assist with your property and financial affairs and health and welfare decisions if you are ever in the position of not being able to make these decisions yourself.
 Preparing them ahead of time will allow you to decide who is appointed to act on your behalf.
 If you do not have LPAs and then lose mental capacity, your family and loved ones will need to apply to the Court of Protection for a Deputyship Order, whereby the Court chooses who to appoint on your behalf.
-This is a more costly process and removes the ability for you to choose who you want to act on your behalf.
+This is a more costly process and takes the choice out of your hands as to who will act on your behalf.

 Enduring Powers of Attorney (EPAs)

-Before 1st October 2007, a person with capacity could grant an enduring power of attorney (EPA) authorising another person to act for them if they became incapable of managing their property and affairs.
-Enduring powers of attorney have been replaced by lasting powers of attorney (LPA) – EPAs remain valid, whether or not they have been registered at the Court of Protection, provided that they were fully signed prior to 1 October 2007.
+Before 1st October 2007, a person with capacity could grant an Enduring Powers of Attorney (EPA) authorising another person to act for them if they became incapable of managing their property and affairs.
+Enduring Powers of Attorney have been replaced by Lasting Powers of Attorney (LPA) – EPAs remain valid, whether or not they have been registered at the Court of Protection, provided that they were fully signed prior to 1 October 2007.

 It might, however, be prudent to review your existing EPAs to ensure that they entirely meet your current requirements and consider whether it would be beneficial to create a new LPA in addition to deal with your health and welfare decisions.